microsoft/AzureStackHCI-Network-Switch-Validation/README.md

 - Download from [Release page](https://github.com/microsoft/AzureStackHCI-Network-Switch-Validation/releases) and store them in a folder on the host
 - If necessary, edit the ini file to represent your environment
 - Run the SwitchValidationTool.exe
-- The tool will scan all active interfaces on the host but only generate report of `LLDP` enabled interface.
 - Review the report.
 (Result report will be PDF, and check sample reports under `sampleResult` folder.)

 The validation tool will collect network traffic and decode packages to validate protocol value required.